Axcomma/react-native-threejs-2025/README.md

 because nothing was working youtube tutorial/ blogs and chatgpt wasn't helpful so i made it myself with documentation

 ## Overview
-- Textures dosen't for this specific model
+- Textures dosen't work for this specific model i will publish a new example this week or the next week) with a model and a textures

 This is a minimal example of loading a .glb (GLTF binary) model in a React Native app using Expo and Three.js.
 It avoids unnecessary complexity (like custom textures for now) and focuses on getting a 3D model to render on mobile.
 If you're new to React Native or Three.js, this might help you avoid some common pitfalls.